TRIUMPH BONNEVILLE T100 (2017 - on) Review

 Reliability & build qualityNext up: Value

 Triumph has lavished care and attention to detail on the T100 and it looks fabulous.
 The small touches such as the hand painted coach lines on the tank and chrome engine details really set it aside from the competition.

-At £8300 (or £8600 for the two-tone paint option) the T100 is very good value for money and bang on the mark in comparison to its competition.
-The T100 Black, which is £8300, covers the chrome details with matt black paint.
+At £8300 (or £8600 for the two-tone paint option - blue/white or red/white) the T100 was very good value for money and bang on the mark in comparison to its competition.
+The Triumph Bonneville T100 Black, which was £8300 when it came out, covers the chrome details with matt black paint.